betajippity/Nuparu/README.md

 * The version of TBB included uses the standard STL, not the Intel Parallel STL implementation.
 * Since macOS ships with GLUT by default, Nuparu does not include FreeGLUT for macOS.
 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.
-* Partio is built without support for .prt files.
 * RMSD has minor modifications for C++ support.
 * On x86-64, Embree is built using ispc with support for up to SSE4.2.
 No AVX support is included.
 On arm64, Embree is built with NEON 2X support.
 * Embree is built with a max nested instancing depth of 16.